ddcovery/ddinject-js/README.md

 How?

 * **destructuring** is treated as first class citizen.
 It fits perfectly when you need to consume dependencies.
-* Object **defined properties** are the way used to provide dependencies:  when you evaluate a property, the provider function is evaluated (and not before).
+* Object **defined properties** are the way used to provide dependencies:  when you evaluate a dependency property, the provider function is evaluated (and not before)... if this provider has dependencies, they are evaluated before provider itself is executed.... and so on.

-It is simple, fast and fluent.
+It is simple, fast and fluent 🚤.

 ## lets see more examples
-​

 **Singleton by default**, but **transient** is supported:

 > $ node examples/03_transient.js